Chemical Physics

 CHEM GU4147 ADVANCED ORGANIC CHEMISTRY I. 4.50 points.

-Prerequisites: Elementary organic and physical chemistry.
+Prerequisites: elementary organic and physical chemistry.

 Prerequisites: elementary organic and physical chemistry.
 The mechanisms of organic reactions, structure of organic molecules, and theories of reactivity.
 How reactive intermediates are recognized and mechanisms are deduced using kinetics, stereochemistry, isotopes, and physical measurements